 Messages IE907A.edifact, IE501C.XML, IE501B.edifact and IE501B.XML must be available for incident analysis – further investigation is needed in the context of exception handling.

-In case FMS Validation Errors are reported by NA “Legacy” via Functional error message (CD906A.edifact) [Seq.
+In case FMS Validation Errors are reported by the NA “Legacy” via Functional error message (CD906A.edifact) [Seq.
 5], then